 Season thin chicken cutlets with garlic and onion powders, dried thyme, paprika, kosher salt and pepper.
 Place in a buttered baking dish, top with the caramelized onions and mozzarella and Parmesan cheese.
 After about 20 minutes in a 400 degree F oven, dinner is ready!

 - One of the keys to the recipe is to use thin chicken breasts or cutlets.
 I like to slice thin cutlets from boneless skinless chicken breasts.
-Here's my quick video to show just how to do this.

 - Try not to rush sautéing the onions.
 If the heat is too high, the onions will burn and add a bitter taste to the dish.